GU-CLASP/GU-CLASP.github.io/content/pages/people/asad-sayeed/index.md

 role: 3
 title: "Associate Senior Lecturer in Machine Learning"
 ---
-Asad Sayeed is a Associate Senior Lecturer in Machine Learning at CLASP
+Asad Sayeed is a Associate Senior Lecturer in Machine Learning at CLASP.